Dr. Hamas (rhymes with “famous”)

 The other reason is because the eyebrows are drooping low and the muscles are used subconsciously and repeatedly to hold them up.
 An eyebrow lift procedure lets these muscles relax, so the skin is not repeatedly folded and the horizontal creases diminish.

-Botox is a neurotoxin injected into the muscles of facial expression to temporarily paralyze them.
+Botox and Dysport are neurotoxins injected into the muscles of facial expression to temporarily paralyze them.
 It must be repeated since it lasts for only a few months.
-If your corrugator muscles are surgically removed, you will not need repeated Botox injections.
+If your corrugator muscles are surgically removed, you will not need repeated injections.
+See more information about injectables here.

 How is an eyebrow lift performed?